-As everyone knows by now, there is a universal answer (Why not?) to all such questions, but I shall nevertheless try to give some motivation for this relatively new field and why I think it is worthwhile as a mathematical theory.
+There is a universal answer (Why not?) to all such questions, but I shall nevertheless try to give some motivation for this relatively new field and why I think it is worthwhile as a mathematical theory.
 Points, straight lines and planes have been studied for well over two millenia, and certain curves, like ellipses and hyperbolas, have been an object for our curiosity for almost as long.
-More general curves, like lemniscates and cardioids, have been studied for several centuries.
+Other, less well-known curves, like lemniscates and cardioids, have been studied for several centuries.
 In the study of these curves we rely very much on the fact that we can draw them on paper.
 But with the advent of computers we have acquired a new method of drawing pictures.
 On the computer screen we see images, and the images consist of little picture elements, pixels, that the eye puts together to form geometric objects.
 A straight line is therefore not what Euclid understood by a straight line, but rather a finite collection of dots on the screen, which the eye nevertheless perceives as a connected line segment.
 Is there a geometry for these images on the screen?
 The answer is in the affirmative.
-We need not be content with the images as more or less accurate approximations of ideal straight lines or curves: we can treat these finite sets of points with the same accuracy as that which Euclid had in his geometry.
+We shall not be content with the images as more or less accurate approximations of ideal straight lines or curves: we can treat these finite sets of points with the same accuracy as Euclid had in his geometry.
 This is digital geometry.
+(Figure 1.)
 The field is young in comparison with Euclid's: the notion of a straight line was clarified in 1974 by Azriel Rosenfeld.
 We can also talk about curves in the digital plane.
 In fact, we can take any notion in Euclidean geometry, try to translate it to digital geometry, and see if a certain result in Euclidean geometry becomes true in a digital interpretation.
 The Jordan curve theorem is an instructive example.

-For an elementary discussion of digital geometry and in particular of the Jordan curve theorem, see Kiselman (MS).
+For an elementary discussion of digital geometry and in particular of the Jordan curve theorem, see (Kiselman 2003, MS).
 The plane may be divided into triangles, rectangles, or hexagons.
-Then the centers of the pixels form, respectively, a hexagonal, rectangular, or triangular pattern (Figures 1 and 2).
+These are the most common tesselations of the plane.
+The centers of the pixels form, respectively, a hexagonal, rectangular, or triangular pattern (Figures 2 and 3).
 In all these cases we may use a pair of integer coordinates to indicate the location of a pixel.
 This is obvious and easy in the rectangular case, but useful also in the other two cases, although we need to be careful about the metric then.
-Therefore we often speak of \mathbf{Z}^2 as the set of pixels, although, more precisely, a pair of integers $x = (x_1, x_2) \in \mathbf{Z}^2$ is just the address of a pixel.
+Therefore we often speak of $\mathbf{Z}^2$ as the set of pixels, although, speaking more precisely, a pair of integers $x = (x_1, x_2) \in \mathbf{Z}^2$ is just the address of a pixel.
 1.2.
 Why mathematical morphology?